cyclecycle/primal-grakn/README.md

 At the time of writing, the explanation data structures Grakn provides are undocumented.
 Briefly, the Grakn ConceptMap object exposes the set of facts as a tree.
 The top level of this tree includes the inferred facts from the response, and the compositional facts are nested within deeper levels.

-At present, we provide two structures to access these facts: one is .explanation, which is the explanation tree as it is exposed by grakn-python, parsed into the form of a python dictionary.
-The second is .flat_explanation, where the tree is flattened into a list.
-I found this much more convenient for my purposes, as it meant I could filter the list for only the types of concepts I was interested in for my explanation, and then sort the list into the logical order (Grakn does not provide any ordering in its explanation output).
+At present, we provide two ways to access these facts:

+- `concept_map.explanation` - the explanation tree as it is exposed by grakn-python, parsed into the form of a python dictionary.
+- `concept_map.flat_explanation` - where the tree is flattened into a list.
+I found this much more convenient for my purposes, as it meant I could filter the list for only the types of concepts I was interested in for my explanation, and then sort the list into the logical order (Grakn does not provide any ordering in its explanation output), without recursion.

-If you don't need information about the depth of inferences underlying your response, use .flat_explanation.
+If you don't need information about the depth of facts underlying the inferences in your response, use `.flat_explanation`.

-I feel this is an area where ripe for improvement both as regards the Grakn API and third party packages such as this.

 ### Installation